General Retreat Information

-We do not offer coffee unless it has been donated by a yogi.
+We do not offer coffee unless it has been donated by a retreatant.
 If you would like regular coffee, you should bring it with you, pre-ground, along with a filter.
 Hot water will be available 24 hours a day.

 I must eat meat.
 What should I do?

 You can bring pre-cooked canned meat or fish, deli-style meats or canned items.
 There are cupboards and a refrigerator in the dining hall with limited storage.
 There are no facilities for cooking meat or your own food.

 The climate is changeable, so bring a variety of loose, comfortable, casual, layered clothing.
 Bring outdoor walking shoes as well as slip-on shoes.
 Bring hat and sunscreen in the spring/summer and/or rain gear in the fall/winter for outdoor walking.
 A flashlight or head lamp is a good idea.
 To be respectful of some people's allergies and sensitivities, please leave behind any scented products (including “natural” scents).
 You may also want to bring a shawl.
 It’s a good idea to bring ear plugs if you’re sensitive to noise.